-Interest in creating new rare earth supply chains outside China has revived due to the ongoing uncertainty around security of supply in the wake on the recent US China "trade war" and permitting issues Lynas Corporation has faced in maintaining operations with its Rare Earth Separation Plant and Refinery in Malaysia.
+Interest in creating new rare earth supply chains outside China has revived due to the ongoing uncertainty around security of supply in the wake on the US / China "trade war".
+Permitting issues experienced by Lynas Corporation in maintaining operations with its Rare Earth Separation Plant and Refinery in Malaysia has created additional uncertainty.
 Rare earth magnets remain vital to many clean technology applications requiring high efficiency, lightweight electric motors and generators.
 This includes motors for electric vehicles, which can require 5-10kg of rare earth magnets per vehicle.